Intuitively, it makes sense that stress negatively impacts fertility.

 Even without knowing that decreased stress is linked with higher fertility rates, we know that infertility is, in itself, extremely stressful.

 People who are experiencing infertility report the same levels of anxiety and depression as do people with cancer, HIV+ status, or heart disease.

 INFERTILITY IS HARD

 Dealing with infertility is truly difficult.
-In many cases, the infertile couple is surrounded by fertile family and friends.
+In many cases, the infertile patient is surrounded by fertile family and friends.
 Even the company or sight of children can trigger feelings of jealousy, anger, or sadness.
 Doctor appointments may lead to frequent work absences, stressful in itself, but even more so if there is discomfort stating the reason for the work absence or if made-up excuses are necessary.
-Even an infertile couple's sex life can become a source of stress, as they begin to associate sex with failure.
+Even an infertile individual or couple's sex life can become a source of stress as they begin to associate sex with failure.
 Treatment costs often add exponentially to these other stresses, so it should come as no surprise that most individuals experiencing infertility feel irritable and sad.

 WHY LEARN COPING SKILLS?

 Skills for coping with stress are useful for increasing both fertility success and overall quality of life.
 Coping skills decrease feelings of sadness and anxiety.
 They also decrease the odds of dropping out of treatment.
 For example, people who are depressed before they start infertility treatment are far more likely to drop out of treatment after only one cycle, thus limiting their chances of getting pregnant.
 However, numerous studies show that patients who learn specific stress-reduction skills risk less anxiety and depression and have significantly higher pregnancy rates.